Kurt Meyer (architect)

-Kurt Werner Meyer (June 3, 1922 – August 18, 2014) was a Swiss-born American architect active from 1948–1993.
+Kurt Werner Meyer (June 3, 1922 – August 18, 2014) was a Swiss-born American architect active from 1948 to 1993.
 Working primarily in the Los Angeles area, Meyer is known for numerous financial institutions, educational building, civic buildings, and civic service.

 Career

 Born in 1922, Meyer received his Bachelor of Architecture from the Swiss Federal Institute of Technology in Zurich (ETH-Zurich) in 1946.
 He immigrated to the United States in 1948 made his way to Los Angeles in 1949 and worked as a junior draftsman for the Bechtel Corporation.
 In 1955, he became a licensed architect and started a new job at Kistner, Wright & Wright (KWW).
 In 1957 with the blessing of KWW he took the commission for Death Valley High School and started his own firm Cox, Hagman & Meyer.

 In 1957 a commission to remodel the storefront office of Canoga Park Savings led to many more commissions for financial institutions.
 The remodel was the start of Bart Lytton’s plan to remake Canoga Park Savings into Lytton Savings & Loan.
 In 1958 Kurt Meyer was awarded commission for the Lytton Savings & Loan’s new Hollywood Home Office Branch at the eastern end of the Sunset Strip.

 On July 1st, 1960 Hollywood Lytton Savings opened, it features a zig-zagged prefabricated reinforced concrete roof.
 The building is unique for its mix of Mid‐Century Modern, Googie features and the New Formalist style.
 Meyer designed a total of five banks for Lytton Savings.

 Meyer designed approximately 20 financial buildings in Southern California and Washington.
 For Mark Taper, president of American Savings & Loan, he designed 35 projects.

 From 1967 to 1975 Meyer opened an additional architecture office on the island of Guam.

 In 1988 Meyer joined with Clifton Allen and the name of Kurt Meyer and Associates changed to Meyer & Allen Associates.
 In 1992 Meyer retired from architecture and sold the firm to Allen.